 Pushkar is the only Brahma temple in the whole world.
 When I visited the temple, it was just a little crowded, otherwise, it was an easy walk.
 I visited the Brahma temple and went to a corner area where I had an amazing view of the lake.
 The camera is not allowed inside the temple.
 Therefore, make sure you keep it safely in the locker.

 The sunset in the desert of the city of Pushkar.

 It was an amazing experience visiting the holy city for the first time.
-The next time I visit its surely going to be in November, during the Pushkar Fair.
-Hope you liked the blog -Trip to Ajmer and Pushkar in a day.
+The next time I visit it’s surely going to be in November, during the Pushkar Fair.
+Hope you liked the blog -Roadtrip to Ajmer and Pushkar.

 READ MORE –

 Welcome to Tours And Journey, your number one source for all travel blogging.
 We’re dedicated to giving you the very best of Travel Knowledge, with a focus on Best Travel Experience.